SUQI KAREN

 Sims is a graduate of Davidson College and completed her Master’s in Journalism at New York University.
 She is a doctoral candidate at Georgia State University, where she teaches composition and creative writing.

-Suqi Karen Sims is completing a book of short stories about food, myth, and Taiwan.
-See below for a selection of published stories from the collection.
-She is currently querying literary agents.
+Suqi Karen Sims is compiling a collection of short stories about food, myth, and Taiwan.
+Below is a selection of published stories from the project:

 “Niwawa (Clay Baby)” CALYX Journal